Loading...

 Reforestation and Community Planting

-Eco-Village, formerly a cattle farm, was a 500-acre land comprised mainly of grassland with very few patches of forest when the founders arrived.
 Through the community’s reforestation efforts, it has undergone an immense transformation: thousands of trees have been planted, including rare and endangered species.
 Now that the land is healed, the wildlife, butterflies, insects, and birds have returned and the ecosystem is thriving.

 Waste Reduction